Vladimir Makei: Death

 Makei died in office on 26 November 2022, at the age of 64.
 Makei was not known to have had a chronic illness, and Belarusian authorities did not state his cause of death.
 According to the Belarusian independent weekly newspaper Nasha Niva, he died of a heart attack.
 He was given a state funeral on 29 November 2022 which was attended by Lukashenko in the Central House of Officers; he was buried in Minsk's Eastern Cemetery.

 Allegations of unnatural death

 In February 2023, Nasha Niva presented evidence with a claim that Makei had taken his own life four days after returning from a Collective Security Treaty Organization summit in Armenia accompanying representatives of Vladimir Putin.
 The newspaper’s sources claimed that he had been denied attention from President Alexander Lukashenko, had realized that he was due to be replaced soon, and that “after his heights, he did not see himself anywhere else.”
 Furthermore, he was rumored to be having marital problems with his wife, Vera Polyakova.
 Further conspiracy theories persisted that Makei was poisoned by the Russian officials while attending the summit.
 Belarus has refused to disclose full details of Makei’s death, other than to suggest he suffered a heart attack.

+The circumstances of Makei's death were later compared to Belarusian diplomat Dzianis Sidarenka's unexpected death in June 2024.